MicrosoftDocs/winapps-winrt-api/microsoft.ui.content/desktopsitebridge_layoutdirectionoverride.md

 ## -description

-Gets or sets the layout direction used by a <xref:Microsoft.UI.Content.ContentSite> owned by the associated Win32 HWND.
+Gets or sets the layout direction for reading order and text alignment used by a <xref:Microsoft.UI.Content.ContentSite> that is owned by the associated Win32 HWND.

 ## -property-value